BharthRaghav/Project_Reservoir/README.md

 -	Relation between age and gender based on number of orders
 -	Which channel is contributing to maximum sales?

+### Data Cleaning
+Data cleansing (also called data cleaning) is the process of identifying and correcting errors, inconsistencies, and inaccuracies in a dataset to improve its quality and usability for analysis.
+This step is crucial to ensure that data is reliable, consistent, and free of errors, which is essential for accurate decision-making and insightful analysis.

+#### Data Cleaning Operations
+Steps in Data Cleansing
+- Data Inspection
+- Handling Missing Data
+- Standardization:
+- Outlier Detection:
+- Duplicate Removal:
+- Validation and Verification:
+- Transformation:
+- Data Sorting and Filtering
+- Validation

 ### Excel Tools Used

 #### 1. Data Analysis Tools
 These tools help summarize and analyze data:
+#### 1. Formulas:
-#### 1.Formulas: Essential for calculations and data analysis.
+Essential for calculations and data analysis.
 Commonly used formulas include:
 -	SUM, AVERAGE, COUNT: For basic calculations.
 -	IF, IFS: For conditional logic.
 -	VLOOKUP, HLOOKUP, XLOOKUP, INDEX-MATCH: For finding data in tables.